apache/druid/docs/operations/java.md

 ## Garbage collection

-In general, we recommend using the G1 collector with default settings.
+In general, the project team recommends using the G1 collector with default settings.
 This is the default collector in Java 11.
 To enable G1 on Java 8, use `-XX:+UseG1GC`.
 There is no harm in explicitly specifying this on Java 11 as well.

 Garbage collector selection and tuning is a form of sport in the Java community.
 There may be situations where adjusting garbage collection configuration improves or worsens performance.
 The project team's guidance is that most people do